ioccc-src/winner/1993/dgibson/README.md

     Good luck trying to use a debugger on this entry!
 Life is not always pretty.

+    NOTE: we could not compile this entry under modern macOS but it will work fine under linux.
+It likely fails to compile under macOS because its gcc is actually just clang which is more strict about the type of the second argument of main().
+If you have gcc under macOS it might work just as well.
+We did not test other systems.

 Selected notes from the author: